relayr/device-readings-acquirer/readme.md

 ## Introduction
 <!--A brief description of the purpose and functionality of the project.-->
-The Raw Data Downloader is a Python 3 script that downloads the raw data of a given device registered in the relayr Cloud 2.0 and afterwards it stores it into an InfluxDB instance.
+The Raw Data Downloader is a Python 3 script that downloads the raw data of a given device or group of devices registered in the relayr Cloud 2.0 and afterwards it stores it into an InfluxDB instance.

 You can use this script to have always a 1:1 local copy of the raw data from the cloud.